-IRA publishes professional development books that support the growth and advancement of classroom teachers, reading specialists, and other literacy professionals throughout their careers.
+Thank you for your interest in writing a book for the International Reading Association (IRA).
+We publish professional development books that support the growth and advancement of classroom teachers, reading specialists, and other literacy professionals throughout their careers.
 Our priority is publishing books that successfully translate literacy research into practice through concrete strategies and techniques.

-Thank you for your interest in writing a book for the International Reading Association.
-We are always looking for well-written, engaging manuscripts focused on research-based, practical strategies and techniques that support the professional development of literacy professionals.
-Please submit your book proposal to our online manuscript submission site (Manuscript Central), where it will undergo a double-blind peer review as well as evaluation by our editorial staff.
+Please submit your book proposal through our online manuscript submission site, Manuscript Central, where it will undergo a double-blind peer review as well as evaluation by our editorial staff.
 Please do not send complete manuscripts unless requested.

 Please include the following information in your book proposal:

-Upload to Manuscript Central the following information as one document with file designation "Letter of intent.”
+Upload to Manuscript Central the following information as one document with file designation "Letter of Intent."

 - Why have you chosen IRA as a potential publisher?

-Part 2: Details
+Part 2: Chapter Files

-Upload to Manuscript Central the following information as one document with file designation "Chapter files.”
+Upload to Manuscript Central the following information as one document with file designation "Chapter Files."

-- Features and formatting: Include any information you have on anticipated text features or special formatting (e.g., photographs, tables) you think the book might require.
+- Features and formatting: Include any information you have on anticipated text features or special formatting (e.g., photographs, tables) that you think the book might require.

 - One sample chapter: Submit one complete chapter that demonstrates your writing style and approach to presenting the material.